dinigi/datachallenge22-deer/Readme.md

 - Home range: Jennrich-Turner method

 ## R concepts
-- adehabitatLT: tools for wildlife trajectories
+- adehabitatLT: tools for wildlife trajectories (https://mran.microsoft.com/snapshot/2018-03-12/web/packages/adehabitatLT/vignettes/adehabitatLT.pdf)
 - adehabitatHR: tools for working out species’ home ranges
 - adehabitatHS: tools for exploring habitat suitability
 - adehabitatMA: tools for mapping data concerning species

 ## Risk analysis
-If the animals do not show territorial behaviour then there won't be a home range.
-Also it will be important to see wether the tracks are regular or irregular.
-In this case I would maybe focus on visualizing/animating the movement data to find other interesting patterns.
+If the data is very irregular it could be problematic and i would then rather focus on visualizing/animating the movements to find other interesting patterns of behaviour

 ## Questions?
-I'm sure something will come up :)
+I'm sure questions will come up :)